arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

    - Apply basic preprocessing such as adding column names
    - First explorations

 2. **Preprocessing**

    2.1 Data Cleaning:
       - Gather additional dataset from Kaggle (IMDb 5000) to complete missing values.
       - Clean the data to ensure consistency.
       - Handle missing values using imputation techniques.
-      - Convert data types to appropriate formats for analysis (dictionaries nd lists)
+      - Convert data types to appropriate formats for analysis (dictionaries and lists)

    2.2 Data Scraping:
-      - Use the `ImdbScraper` class to scrape additional data from IMDB.
+      - Use the `ImdbScraper` class to scrape additional data from IMDb.
       - Extract useful information such as revenue, budget, and ratings.
       - Store the scraped data in a structured format.
+      - The scraping has been re-runned for Milestone 3 because types of currencies had not been taken into account initially.

    2.3 Data Merging:
-      - Merge the collected datasets with the IMDB data.
+      - Merge the collected datasets with the IMDb data.
       - Ensure that different versions of movies are accounted for.
       - Resolve any conflicts or duplicates during the merging process.
       - Merge with the plot summaries